gaf3/pi-k8s-automation/nandy-v2.md

     - paused - If true, task is paused
     - skipped - If true, task is skipped
     - delay - Delay to start reminding (in secs)
-    - interval - Interval in seconds to remind (in secs)
+    - interval - Interval to remind (in secs)
     - start - Time started
       - If non existent, no reminder
     - notified - Time last notified (start, reminder, complete)